 Observable artifacts are the easiest part of an organization’s culture to identify because they are the visible components of a company13.
 They include:

 Observable artifacts should support a company’s espoused values, and not counteract them.
-For example, if a company is committed to reducing their ecological footprint, there should be observable artifacts such as a rideshare program, energy efficient appliances, biodegradable cleaning products, or recycled furnishings.
+For example, if a company is committed to reducing its ecological footprint, there should be observable artifacts such as a rideshare program, energy-efficient appliances, biodegradable cleaning products, or recycled furnishings.
 In other words, there should be some evidence of an effort working towards the company’s espoused values.